-Chapter 2: Pre-service teaching – how to develop your teaching skills
+Chapter 2: Pre-service teacher – how to develop your teaching skills

-So you are just starting out on your journey to become a teacher.
+So you’re a pre-service teacher and are just starting out on your journey.
 Congratulations.
 As peace activist Helen Caldicott put it, teachers “are the most responsible and important members of society because their professional efforts affect the fate of the earth.”
 No pressure though.

 What is the magic formula that will allow you to go from an inexperienced pre-service teacher to a wily veteran?
 It boils down to seven things.